damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5002/2020-10-25-RegressionAnalysis.md

   \tag{10.1}
 $$

-I We can think of 12:3% as approximately the return to the first year of experience { essentially starting off in the workforce.
+- We can think of 12:3% as approximately the return to the first year of experience { essentially starting off in the workforce.

-I The return in going from 10 to 11 is about
+- The return in going from 10 to 11 is about

 $$
   .123 - .0076(10) = .0.47